The Complete Guide to Home Golf Simulators

 Anyone who is a regular reader of Practical Golf knows that I have been a happy SkyTrak user for years (here is my full review).
 I use it to practice, play simulated courses, and, more importantly, do testing for the site.
 I’ll go over more options later in this article.
 However, I still believe it’s the best overall option for most golfers when you combine its price, accuracy, and simulation software integrations.

 Almost every single simulator package is going to require a PC to run its software.
 Hardware is an added cost that many golfers will not consider.
 However, you may already have a laptop, tablet, or desktop option capable of running the software.
 Before you purchase any home simulator system, make sure you check the recommended system specs from the software you intend to use.
+If you want to take a deeper dive on this topic, check out our guide to computers for home golf simulators.

 Many of the major providers have recently added 4K graphics, and you’ll likely need a robust processor and graphics card.
 Purchasing a gaming computer is usually a smart decision.
 You want to make sure the computer will perform for future updates as well.
 I’ve played on simulators where the computer couldn’t keep up with the software, and you’ll experience delays and apps crashing.
 It’s not fun!